 Revlon Logo

-In 2003 the mark underwent a minor transformation, thanks to which its letters became more refined and stripped of serifs.
-The logo’s color also lost its saturation, following the popular trend of thin and slim models.
+In 2003, the mark underwent a minor transformation, after which its letters became more refined and sans serif.
+The logo’s color also lost its saturation, following the popular trend toward thin, slim models.
 The transformation brought the logo closer to the canons of beauty and fashion.

 Font and Colors